-This joint LLM programme prepares students for a career in international criminal law.
-Graduates will be singularly qualified to assume leadership roles in the world of international criminal courts and tribunals, including the International Criminal Court (ICC), national legal institutions and law firms, and international criminal law academia and ministries of foreign affairs, justice and defence.
+This joint LLM programme prepares you for a career in international criminal law.
+Graduates will be singularly qualified to assume leadership roles in the world of international criminal courts and tribunals.
+This includes the International Criminal Court (ICC), national legal institutions and law firms, and international criminal law academia and ministries of foreign affairs, justice and defence.